413911 March 25, 2025 17:39 ICMarkets Market News

 Overall momentum of the chart: Bearish

-Supporting reasons: Identified as a pullback support that aligns close to the 78.6% Fibonacci retracement and the 100% Fibonacci projection, indicating a potential area where buying interests could pick up to stage a rebound.
+Supporting reasons: Identified as a swing-low support that aligns close to a 23.6% Fibonacci retracement, indicating a potential area where buying interests could pick up to stage a rebound.
+The presence of the green Ichimoku Cloud adds further significance to the strength of the bullish momentum.

 Potential Direction: Bearish